fwoodruff/MNIST/README.md

 # MNIST
 Neural Network for MNIST labelled image recognition

-This is a project I made in 2018 to build a neural network.
+This is a project I made in 2018 to build a neural network from scratch.

 A list of images is converted into an array of vector of pixel brightnesses __p__<sub>i</sub> where each i corresponds to a different image.